klaviyo/klaviyo-in-app-js-bridge/README.md

 ## How
 We'll add this repo as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to each SDK repository.
 When this repo is updated, each SDK will need to pull the latest changes.
-We can add automatations to ease the process.
+We can add automations to ease the process.